HubTou/b2bt/README.md

 The B2BT_DEBUG environment variable can also be set to any value to enable debug mode.

-These 2 environement variables are superseded by command line options.
+These 2 environment variables are superseded by command line options.

 ## FILES
-The format of the XML files processed is described in the b2bt(5) manual page.
+The format of the XML files processed is described in the [b2bt(5)](https://github.com/HubTou/b2bt/blob/main/README.5.md) manual page.

 ## EXIT STATUS
 The b2bt utility exits 0 on success, and >0 if an error occurs.